bklogic/ServiceBuilder/README.md

 - Click `Test Data Source Configuration` ![Alt](./resources/dark/play.svg "Test Data Source Configuration") button to test database connection
 - Click `Save and Apply Data Source Configuration` ![Alt](./resources/dark/save-all.svg "Save and Apply Data Source Configuration") button to save and apply data source configuration to workspce

-> Service Buider access your database from BackLogic cloud.
-You may need whitelist 10.0.0.0 to provide access to your database.
+> Service Buider access your DEV database through a NAT server in BackLogic cloud.
+The public IP address for this NAT server is 10.0.0.0.
+You may need to whitelist this IP address, if your database is protected by a security group.

 ## Create Module